yfrayer/magic-eraser/README.md

 ```
 After detecting objects, a video will be shown that highlights which objects are detected, along with each object's id and class name.
 After you close out of the video, the program will ask whether ids or classes should be removed, or if all detected objects should be removed.
 When selecting ids, it will ask for integer values.
 When selecting classes, it will ask for the names of the classes.
 Multiple inputs are separated with a space.
 After inputting ids or classes, it will ask for any additional inputs, or to continue.

 The output file will be in the working directory or the directory specified.
+The video directory contains videos demonstrating the steps of the program, where fourvideo.mp4 shows four videos side by side.

 ## GPU Setup (WIP)